History of Sarajevo: Political

 The immediate political change made by the Austrians was to do away with what were then regarded as outdated Ottoman political divisions of the city, and put in place their own system which was centered on major roads.

 1880s architectural expansion

 Unexpectedly aided by a fire that burned down a large part of the central city area (čaršija), architects and engineers who desired to modernize Sarajevo rushed to the city.
 The result was a unique blend of the remaining Ottoman city market and contemporary Western architecture.
 For the first time in centuries, the city significantly expanded outside its traditional borders.
 Much of the city's contemporary central municipality (Centar) was constructed during this period.

 Architecture in Sarajevo quickly developed into a wide range of styles and buildings.
-The Cathedral of Sacred Heart, for example, was constructed using elements of neo-gothic and Romanesque architecture.
+The Cathedral of Sacred Heart, for example, was constructed using elements of neo-Gothic and Romanesque architecture.
 The National Museum, Sarajevo brewery, and City Hall were also constructed during this period.
-Additionally, Austrian officials made Sarajevo the first city in this part of Europe to have a tramway.